alankcf/alankcf/README.md

 #### :heavy_plus_sign: [Calculator](https://github.com/alankcf/terminalcalculator)

-A program that I wrote I think sums nicely what I've learnt from a first year computer science course in the C programming language.
-This program evaluates users input of a mathematical expression between two numbers, in one line, repeatedly until the user ends the program.
+A program that applying what I've learnt so far in C programming.
+This program evaluates users input of a mathematical expression in one line, repeatedly until the user ends the program.

+#### :video_game: Processing (in Java) Game Projects

+A collection of a few projects I made through Processing in Java.
+Includes classic arcade games such as [Asteroids](https://github.com/alankcf/AsteroidsProject), [Atari Breakout](https://github.com/alankcf/BreakoutProject), [Dungeon Crawl](https://github.com/alankcf/DungeonsProject), [Pong Arcade](https://github.com/alankcf/ProjectPong), and [more](https://github.com/alankcf?tab=repositories)!

 <!--
 **alankcf/alankcf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.